ethancowey/FDM-Brand-Game/README.md

 Admin Account
 -
-Below are some admin login credentials that can be used to access the admin page using the regular login page at the base route localhost8080:/ which is the first page you see when you open the application
+Below are some admin login credentials that can be used to access the admin page using the regular login page at the base route of localhost8080 which is the first page you see when you open the application

 Username: Admin